What Our Students Say

 When I heard about the Priory Institute’s course on Theology I was interested but not sure it was what I wanted.
 Religious people used to scare me and I still suffer a little of that primal fear.
 Anyway, what convinced me was meeting and chatting with two Dominicans and extremely down to earth people.
 I decided, to give it a try.

-I am now in my third year of study and it has been three years of exciting discoveries, new insights, amazing friends and colleagues and work.
+It has been years of exciting discoveries, new insights, amazing friends and colleagues and work.
 I am tempted to say hard work or steady work but neither of those terms describe my style of study….
 I am more like a car with dirty petrol – bursts of speed followed by periods of chugging along.
 The tutors I have been privileged to have met have been passionate and expert; one a deeply caring and sensitive man, one a lovely and incisive woman who teaches her subject with love and humour.
 Another, a man of knowledge and Wildean wit who challenges his students to explore the world of ideas with discrimination and critical attention from the lofty heights of a bar-room stool!

 I have rambled on a bit, but, before I leave you I would encourage you to come and try it if you have any interest in exploring the meaning of life.
 You will find the whole ethos of the institute to be one of encouragement, caring and unstinting help with your studies and great craic.